About: Degarelix (Firmagon®)

 How to Take Degarelix

-Degarelix is given as a deep subcutaneous injection (SQ, under the skin), every 4 weeks.
-Two injections are given for the first dose.
-Subsequent doses are one injection.
+Degarelix is given as a deep subcutaneous injection (SQ, under the skin).
 The injection is designed to slowly release the medication over the next 4 weeks.

 Possible Side Effects of Degarelix